 \subsubsection{Optimizing network placement to minimize congestion in cross chip spike transport}

-Placing the LSNN, relay, the relational networks taking into consideration only the connectivity constraints, we notice significant delays that occur due to transporting spikes from the LSNN and relay networks to the instances of $g_\theta$.
-This is oweing to the large number of spikes that need to be transferred across different Loihi chips.
-Thus, we need in addition to optimize the placement of the instances of $g_\theta$, and the relay networks in a manner that minimizes cross-chip spike transport.
-We break down this general objective into the following constraints. \begin{itemize} \item All relay networks must be connected only to relational function instances that are placed on the same Loihi chip.
+Placing the AHP-SNN, relay, and the relational networks taking into consideration only the connectivity constraints, we noticed significant delays that occured due to transporting spikes from the AHP-SNN and relay networks to the instances of $g_\theta$.
+This is owing to the large number of spikes that need to be transferred across different Loihi chips.
+Thus in addition, we needed to optimize the placement of the instances of $g_\theta$, and the relay networks in a manner that minimizes cross-chip spike transport.
+We broke down this general objective into the following constraints. \begin{itemize} \item All relay networks must be connected only to relational function instances that are placed on the same Loihi chip.
 We thus choose to place the initial layer of the relational function instances in the same chip as the relay networks that give them their input.

 \item We aim to minimize the number of relay networks required.
 Each chip has a limit of $128$ neuro-cores and thus a limit on the number of $g_\theta$ instances that can be placed.
 This means that for each chip, we must choose the set of $g_\theta$ instances in such a manner that the number of distinct sentences needed as input is minimized.